 - Chair Manoeuvres; Static & Wheeled

 - Bed Manoeuvres; Profile, Static & Slide Sheets

 - Hoisting; Passive & Active, Stand Aid, Lift Hoists, High Levels & Low Levels

 - Lateral Transfers; Trolley to bed

-Assessment are carried out by the Course Tutors / Assessors along with a multiple choice question paper, and on completion successful candidates will be awarded the Moving & Safe Handling of Service Users, 1 year.
+Assessments are carried out by the course tutors / assessors and via a multiple choice question paper, on completion successful candidates will be awarded a certificate in Safe Moving and Handling of Service Users - valid for 12 months.

-Delegates must inform of any injury, illness, physical impairment or pregnancy due to the mandatory practical elements of the course.
+Delegates must inform us of any injury, illness, physical impairment or pregnancy due to the mandatory practical elements of the course prior to commencing training.
 Loose, comfortable and practical clothing is advised for safety, comfort and preservation of dignity.